Particular/docs.particular.net/servicecontrol/containerization/index.md

 ### Audit instances

-A ServiceControl audit instance can be configured Once a ServiceControl error instance is running.
+A ServiceControl audit instance can be configured once a ServiceControl error instance is running.

 The first step is to create the required infrastructure by executing the `audit.init` container: